Course Outline

 • Foundational understanding of undergraduate-level mathematical concepts, including linear algebra, probability theory, statistics, and matrix operations.

-• Preferably, a foundational understanding of another high-level programming language, such as C, PASCAL, FORTRAN, or BASIC, though this is not essential for government applications.
+• Preferred knowledge of another high-level programming language, such as C, PASCAL, FORTRAN, or BASIC, though this is not mandatory for government applications.

 35 Hours